Tall Thistle Produce Bag

 • Simple stitches shape the top brim, while creating the holes through which a drawstring can be threaded.

 • Add a drawstring to ensure that your loose fruits and veggies stay put.
-Customize your bag by choosing between two styles of drawstring.
-For those who would like to make their own cord, instructions are given for crocheting one quickly and easily.
-For those who prefer a readymade cord, instructions are included for installing a paracord drawstring with push-button cord lock.
+Instructions are given for crocheting one quickly and easily.

 Pattern is written in US crochet terms.